Strongpreneur#Business Growth Strategies

-So as to generate the necessary information as stated above it is imperative that there is a procedure for recording the transactions of the business that is simple, economical and enables information to be readily available.
+To generate the necessary information as stated above it is imperative that there is a procedure for recording the transactions of the business that is simple, economical and enables information to be readily available.

-The procedure is a sequence of clerical operation usually involving several people in one or more departments, established to ensure uniform handling of recurring transactions from the point of initiation to the point of reporting.
+The procedure is a sequence of clerical operations usually involving several people in one or more departments, established to ensure uniform handling of recurring transactions from the point of initiation to the point of reporting.
 An accounting system is built up from the merging of several accounting procedures.
 The procedures that make up an accounting system depend on the operation of the organization.

 Procedures are important, as they assure the completeness of the accounting cycle if they are well implemented.

 The various transactions must be recorded in source documents for the procedure to be executed.

 Source documents are business forms for noting transactions that commence the process of the accounting cycle.
 They provide evidence that an economic event has occurred.
 They are also referred to as original transaction documents or initiating documents.